christaylorcodes/ConnectWiseManageAPI/Docs/Connect-CWM.md

 ```

 ### -Credentials
 Manage username and password as a PSCredential object \[pscredential\].
 This method will not work on accounts with MFA enabled.
+All your accounts are MFA enabled, right?

 ```yaml
 Type: PSCredential